thomascp/zephyr/README.rst

 Hi all,

 This repo was added riscv32/riscv64 SMP support for zephyr.

-The support is a quick one, so only support limited features.
+The support is a quick one which based on v1.14-branch, so only support limited features.

 It is only tested on renode simulator sifive-fe310 and hifive-unleashed model.

 Renode dir is the configuration of renode tools, some are modified for this quick support.

 Some useful script: